WhiteRavenTechnology/ceblocks/README.md

 Providers benefit from increased customer loyalty (*note that CEB Tokens issued by **provider A** can never be spent on **provider B**, but CAN be spent in the marketplace*).

-Marketplace partners gain access to a highly tailored audience of cusomters.
+Marketplace partners gain access to a highly tailored audience of customers.

 All parties can rely on the solution because it is both **third-party managed** and **verified and secured** by Dragonchain blockchain technology.